BISWARANJANAICH/BISWA/README.md

 - 🔭 I just working on my latest learning React: [React]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and Learning new technologies
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Spotify Playing 🎧